Qiskit/qiskit/README.md

 If your platform is not in the list, PIP will try to build from the sources at installation time.
 It will require to have CMake 3.5 or higher pre-installed and at least one of the [build environments supported by CMake](https://cmake.org/cmake/help/v3.5/manual/cmake-generators.7.html).

-If during the installation PIP doesn't succeed to build, don't worry, you will have QISKit installed at the end but you probably couldn't take advantage of some of the high-performance components.
+If during the installation PIP doesn't succeed to build, don't worry, you will have Qiskit installed at the end but you probably couldn't take advantage of some of the high-performance components.
 Anyway, we always provide a python, not-so-fast alternative as a fallback.

 #### Setup your environment